emmercm/www/src/blog/_symptoms-causes.md

 If your machine's CPU reaches 100% for a few minutes, does it actually matter?

-(transient issues are what
+(transient issues are what you should care about, things like disk pressure likely don't get better)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcwMjg2MjU1MiwtMTI2NDAxMjY4MF19
+eyJoaXN0b3J5IjpbLTE1NDY2OTQ3NjMsLTEyNjQwMTI2ODBdfQ
+==
 -->